 On July 12th, 2022, the Council of the European Union granted approval for Croatia’s accession to the eurozone, effective January 1st, 2023, and established the conversion rate for the Croatian kuna, one euro equals 7.5345 kunas.
 Until December 31st, 2023, both euro and kuna prices for goods and services will be displayed.
 The exchange rate should be prominently displayed when presenting prices, as this is a crucial consumer protection measure.

 If you have a UK-based company and are interested in relocating to Croatia after Brexit, it is also possible.
-You can discuss more aspects with out Croatian accountants.
+You can discuss more aspects with our Croatian accountants.

-Below is a video presentation about accounting services we offer in Croatia:
+Below is a video presentation about the accounting services we offer in Croatia:

 Personalized accounting services in Croatia

 If you think of hiring the services of an accounting firm in Croatia instead of creating such a department, it is good to know that additional services can be provided, such as: